-Monica Gruber is Programme Manager.
-Monica holds a PhD in ecology focussing on the genetics and populations dynamics of yellow crazy ants.
+Monica Gruber leads our programme.
 Since 2008 she has contributed to various invasive ant activities in Australia, New Zealand, Tokelau, Kiribati, Samoa, French Polynesia and Fiji.
 Monica oversees the MFAT funded Activity Building resilience to biosecurity threats from invasive ants throughout the Pacific.
 She conceived of and led the development of the Pacific Invasive Ant Toolkit.
 Her research includes searching for novel candidates for bio-control of social insects.

 Allan Burne contributed to the Pacific Invasive Ant Toolkit and held a key role in leading capacity-building workshops and ant management programmes in Kiribati and Tokelau.
 Allan has now returned to the Ministry of Primary Industries as an advisor on emerging risks to New Zealand biosecurity.

-We believe strongly knowledge and opportunity sharing.
+We believe strongly in knowledge and opportunity sharing.
 We encourage student volunteers to contact Monica if you are interested in opportunities to help improve capacity in the Pacific.